1m1-github/EVMPlus/README.md

 ### implementation

 1. define DECADD, DECNEG , DECMUL, DECINV
-2. EXP, SIN as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic
+2. DECEXP, DECSIN as a Taylor series expansion, such that, given a target precision, the calculations required are deterministic
-3. LOG2 using a binary algorithm (not LN since LOG2 is much faster; Taylor expansion of LN does not converge everywhere)

-use big.Int from math/big, a arbitrary precision standard golang lib.

-c, q are provided on stack. some OPCODES need a target precision defined by the user (DEC_EXP, DEC_LOG2, DEC_SIN). these could be provided as immediates or stack elements. for now, we will use the stack, though immediates would be more memory efficient. in fact, all inputs could be provided as immediates making all of this more memory efficient.
-TODO if users care about saving stack slots.
+3. DECLOG2 using a binary algorithm - TODO try continued fractions for LN; LN would be more natural to pair with EXP, but LN Taylor only converges in small interval, would need transformation; might still be better

 ### use cases